Redefining Recycling for People at Home

 This came up a lot in our interviews because it’s the default method of recycling for most home owners.
 They chose this method because they were already paying for it as part of their cost of living in their homes.
 But varying standards and little enforcement of properly separating materials cause low-quality goods that eventually get processed the same as garbage, never making it through the recycling process.

-The biggest competitive advantage we had over the municipal services, was transparency and education.
+The biggest competitive advantage we would have over the municipal services, was transparency and education.
 While most municipal services claim they take care of the recyclables in a responsible manner, it’s often combined with regular waste if the recyclables have been contaminated.

 This was because of the often confusing or contradicting instructions provided by the services.
 There is a huge degree in what is acceptable to put into the common blue recycling bin and what needs to be discarded as regular waste.
 And it’s often not so clear.